ageller/Firefly/docs/source/installation.rst

 in the top level directory.
 The required Python packages will automatically be installed as well.

-You can test your installation by looking for the Firefly executable built by the installation
+You can test your installation by looking for the firefly executable built by the installation

 .. code-block:: bash

-    which Firefly
+    which firefly

 and by importing the Firefly Python frontend in Python

 .. code-block:: python

-    import Firefly
+    import firefly